vic/clap-nix/README.md

   option aliases (eg, `-h` and `--help` having the same value) or define your own config by providing custom Nix modules and using `lib.mkIf` and friends.

+- Supports typed positional arguments on each command.

 - Distributed as a flake or legacy library.